9th Iowa Infantry Regiment: Medal of Honor Awardee

 Sergeant James M. Elson (later Lieutenant) received the Medal of Honor for his action during the Siege of Vicksburg.
 His citation notes that Elson, "Carried the colors in advance of his regiment and was shot down while attempting to plant them on the enemy's works."

+Flags

+They were given their regimental flags in 1862, they were made after the Battle of Pea Ridge.
+The banners were constructed by a group of women from Massachusetts.